microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accesspackageassignmentpolicy-get.md

 #### Request

-The following is an example of a request to retrieve the collection of custom extension handlers that are defined for a policy and their associated custom workflow extension.
+The following example shows a request to retrieve the collection of custom extension handlers that are defined for a policy and their associated custom workflow extension.

 # [HTTP](#tab/http)